5 Strategies To Get Free Instagram Followers Daily

 Don’t force yourself to interact with people that you wouldn’t normally.
 It’s a waste of time.
 Rather just try to connect with real people and become a regular in their circle.

 So make sure to spend some time going through your feed and commenting and liking pictures from people you already follow.
-This will strengthen the “bond” and they will see you’re a real person yourself, and not just a “hungry for power and followers” type of account.
+This will strengthen the “bond” and they will see you’re a real person yourself, and not just a “hungry for a follow back” type of account.

 Since I started doing this, I didn’t only get more followers, but I got real and consistent engagement over on my account.
 Because when people see that you care, they will put in the time to engage back with you.